 Next, you will have to enable client access to the Self Service Portal.
 Under Self Service Portal settings, enable Network-wide access for the Self-Service Portal, and set new user access to Default grant:

-At this stage, take note of the SSP 2.0 Beta URL for your network.
+At this stage, take note of the Portal Link URL for your network.
 This is the URL to the Self-Service Portal that will be used in the "User Access" portion of this guide.

 Finally, you'll now see the option to enable new user access and default device limit for Trusted Access just below the SSP settings.
 Set new user access to default grant, and the device limit to the number of devices you'd like users on your network to be able to add by default.